Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

 Running full songs over and over thinking you’ll somehow magically improve is not the way to make a great trumpet comeback.

 You have to concentrate.
 Find the sticking point—-the few notes you’re screwing up—-and play them slowly.
 Listen to your sound.
 Set your horn down and relax your shoulders.
-Rest your chops more than you play during practice slots.
-Sing… a lot.
+Rest your chops more than you play during practice sessions.
+Sing a lot.
 Practice the fingerings left-handed, holding the horn upside down.
 Use a metronome.
 Record yourself and listen back.
-Mostly play slow, but sometimes play it way too fast and screw up on purpose and then smile about it and say that was some of your best trumpet playing yet.
-Because here’s the point.
+Mostly play slow, but sometimes play it way too fast and screw up on purpose and smile about it and say that was some of your best trumpet playing yet.

-Giving those few notes your whole brain for ten minutes.
-Then, moving on and forgetting it ever happened.
+The point is to give those few notes your full attention for ten minutes.
+Then, move on and forget it ever happened.
 Do this every day and you’ll be astounded at what you’re capable of learning.

 Tip #4: Learn One Song

-If you’re not keen on practicing hours and hours a day—-but still want to enjoy steady progress—-this one’s for you.
+If you’re not keen on practicing hours and hours a day—-but still want to enjoy steady progress—-this tip’s for you.

 Stop bouncing around from one thing to the next.
-Instead, pick one song and learn it in ten-minute chunks until you can play it in its entirety, from memory, without mistakes.
-Once you can do that—-and only when you can do that—-do you pick another song.
+Instead, pick a song and learn it in ten-minute chunks until you can play it in its entirety, from memory, without mistakes.
+Once you can do that—-and only once you can do that—-pick another song.

 Commit to this, and the amount of material you can learn in a few months is staggering.
 Better yet, you’ll remember it effortlessly… In as little as 10 or 20 or 30 minutes a day.

 (Side note: This isn’t easy.
-It took me thirty years to finally buy in.
+It took me thirty years to finally commit to this.
 However, since April 2025, I’ve transcribed and memorized 17 improvised solos from the jazz masters in just this manner.
-It feels cool knowing those pieces will be a part of me forever.)
+It feels cool knowing all that music is a part of me forever.)

 Tip #5: Prioritize Music